The Best Project Management Software for Small Business

 Teamwork is a suite of project management software for agencies and creative teams that optimizes collaboration and boosts productivity.

 Scope: Teamwork can answer the needs of marketing, development, or support teams!
-It offers a wide variety of features that offer a one-stop solution for your business, be it big or small.
+It also offers a wide variety of features that offer a one-stop solution for your business, be it big or small.

 - Cons: Does not support real-time updates and project permissions.